MBaranekTech/MBaranekTech/README.md

 - 👋 Hi, I’m @MBaranekTech
-- 👀 I’m interested in: Windows, Linux, Mac, AI, Automatization, Azure, M365
+- 👀 I’m interested in: Servers, Windows, Linux, Mac, AI, Automatization, Azure, M365
-- 🌱 I’m currently learning Python, Ansible, Kubernetes, AI, Cloud Technologies
+- 🌱 I’m currently learning: Python, Ansible, Kubernetes, AI, Cloud Technologies
-- 📫 How to reach me baranekm@protonmail.com
 - ⚡ Stay hungry for growth, and stay foolish enough to believe you can change the world.
 <!---
 MBaranekTech/MBaranekTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.